M-o-a-T/moat/USAGE.rst

    and "--eval".

-.. program:: distkv client knx list
+.. program:: moat kv knx list

 Print the current state of your KNX controllers.

-This command does not access the device; it is used solely for displaying the configuration of the interaction with DistKV.
+This command does not access the device; it is used solely for displaying the configuration of the interaction with MoaT-KV.

 .. option:: server

    The KNX controller to access.
-By default DistKNX uses tunneling.
+By default MoaT-KV-KNX uses tunneling.

 .. option:: group1